status-im/wiki.status.im/docs/contributing/documenting.md

 ## Getting Set Up

 You need to have both python and pip set up on your machine to install MKDocs.
 You can find all the information for how to do that and what versions are required [here](http://www.mkdocs.org/).
-I had python already intalled on my machine, but needed to get pip:
+I had python already installed on my machine, but needed to get pip:

 ```
 sudo easy_install pip